dgerabagi/data-curation-environment/prompt.md

 # Artifact A95: DCE - LLM Connection Modes Plan
 # Date Created: C36
 # Author: AI Model & Curator
-# Updated on: C37 (Add "Generate Responses" button and streaming metrics)
+# Updated on: C42 (Refine "Generate Responses" workflow to create a new cycle first)

 - **Key/Value for A0:**
 - **Description:** Outlines the plan for a multi-modal settings UI and the associated workflow changes, allowing users to switch between manual copy/paste, a pre-configured demo mode, and user-provided API URLs or Keys.